MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 For network and tenant administrators:

-- SharePoint has security and compliance features that are not available for files stored in Yammer, including eDiscovery, data loss protection, and in-geo residence for files at rest.
+- SharePoint has a rich set of security and compliance features that will now apply to files uploaded in Yammer for Office 365 connected Yammer groups, including eDiscovery, data loss protection, and in-geo residence for files at rest.

 For end users:

-- A familiar user interface for file navigation, management, and version control.
+- A familiar user interface for file navigation and management in SharePoint.

-- Greater organizational capabilities.

-    Files are saved in a SharePoint App Root special folder and are linked to via docID, so users can organize files in folders and rename files without breaking links to the files.
+- Better file organization using folders to organize content.

-- Greater discoverability and easier access to files saved in Yammer.
+- Greater discoverability and easier access via Microsoft search.

     Users with appropriate permissions can find and access the files through Yammer, and can also access the files through SharePoint and other Office 365 resources by using browse or search in SharePoint and Delve.

-- More powerful collaboration and versioning capabilities using SharePoint versioning.
+- Offline access to files by syncing a SharePoint folders to a folder on their computer.

 ## What determines where a file is stored

-Files are stored in SharePoint when they are uploaded to a Yammer Office 365 connected group:
+Files are stored in SharePoint when they are uploaded to an Office 365 connected Yammer group.
+This includes:

-- Files that are attached to a message in an Office 365 connected group.
+- Files that are attached to a message in an Office 365 connected Yammer group.

-- Files that are uploaded to a group from the **Files** page of an Office 365 connected group.
+- Files that are uploaded to a group from the **Files** page of an Office 365 connected Yammer group.

-- Files that are attached to an email that is sent to the Office 365 connected group.
+- Files that are attached to an email that is sent to an Office 365 connected Yammer group.

-Files are stored in Yammer cloud storage in the following instances:
+Files will continue to be stored in Yammer cloud storage in the following instances:

 - If the Yammer network does not use Office 365 connected groups.
 This includes: